 - What cash and accrual basis accounting are

-- The differences between cash and accrual accounting
+- The differences between cash vs. accrual accounting

 - Examples of cash and accrual transactions